devlikeapro/waha/examples/python/README.md

 # Rename it, so you can use devlikeapro/whatsapp-http-api image in other place
 docker tag devlikeapro/whatsapp-http-api:arm devlikeapro/whatsapp-http-api
 # Run the docker container
-docker run -it --rm --network=host -e WHATSAPP_HOOK_URL=http://localhost:5000/bot -e WHATSAPP_HOOK_EVENTS=* --name whatsapp-http-api devlikeapro/whatsapp-http-api
+docker run -it --rm --network=host -e WHATSAPP_HOOK_URL=http://localhost:5000/bot -e "WHATSAPP_HOOK_EVENTS=*" --name whatsapp-http-api devlikeapro/whatsapp-http-api

 # It prints logs and the last line must be
 # WhatsApp HTTP API is running on: http://[::1]:3000